At Santander TFI S.A., we realise that we can have a significant impact on society and the environment through our investment activities.

 Risks to sustainability can have a significant impact on the value of assets in the medium to long term.

-Complementing the above policy is the Policy of Engagement in Companies Listed on a Regulated Market and Application of Corporate Governance Measures.
+Complementing the above policy is the Policy of Engagement in Companies Listed on a Regulated Market and Application of Corporate Governance Measures It will open in a new window.
 On the basis of this policy, we assess the responsibility of the business operations conducted by companies, as evidenced by the actions taken to secure and satisfy the ESG criteria.
 We attach great importance to the corporate governance of companies.
 The policy also describes the process of dialogue with companies and the rules for exercising voting rights at general meetings of shareholders.

 Santander TFI continuously monitors its policies, procedures and risks to sustainability, reviewing the potential impact of such risks on sub-fund portfolios.
 Where a material adverse impact on a sub-fund's portfolio is identified, a review of the relevant asset will be carried out to assess its potential impact on the sub-fund's performance and the investment process and identify its weaknesses.